 Let your love for God be manifested in how you plan your life.
 Do hobbies take precedence over service to your Lord?
 Does sleeping in on Sunday cancel your joining with other Believers in offering worship to the Holy One?
 Do ballgames come before your serving in God’s work?
 Does television preempt your private time in prayer and in reading His Word?

 If any of these things are true, “make every effort” to reorder your life and place yourself on the altar of His love.
 Based on all appearances, the argument can be made that the Church is anemic – lacking in vitality, power and conviction.
 If this is so, it is merely because God’s own people hold back and let other things come before the “main thing.”
 Don’t let other things depose God’s place on the throne of your life.
 Even “good” things must be sacrificed in our choices if they must be had at the expense of the “best thing of all”.

-“Therefore, my brothers, be all the more eager to make your calling and election sure.
-For if you do these things, you will never fall, and you will receive a rich welcome into the eternal kingdom of our Lord and Savior Jesus Christ” (2 Peter 1:10-11).
+“Therefore, brothers, be all the more diligent to make your calling and election sure, for if you practice these qualities you will never fall.
+For in this way there will be richly provided for you an entrance into the eternal kingdom of our Lord and Savior Jesus Christ” (2 Peter 1:10-11 ESV).